How many people would step into a golden cage? How many American teenagers would leave their republic for a small kingdom?

 ´Right, what if she hates mum and wants to punish her by killing me?´

 ´You watch too many movies girl!
 You'll see: she feels sorry for never coming to see you before and she will fall in your arms, weeping, saying how much you remind her of her son.´

 ´You watch too many reality shows girl!´

 After school Amelia found a stranger in the kitchen.
-Her mother and a young woman were talking about the weather.
+Her mother and a blonde woman were talking about the weather.

 ´Hi,´ Mia said.